sithara/cloud-billing-reports/README.md

 # Azure and AWS Cloud Usage Reports

-Cloud Billing Reports helps users consolidate billing reports pulled in from Azure and AWS , grouped by engagements.
+Cloud Billing Reports helps users consolidate billing reports pulled in from Azure and AWS , grouped by engagement.

 ## Requirements